apache/trafficcontrol/docs/source/api/v5/service_categories_name.rst

 Response Structure
 ------------------
 :name:        This :term:`Service Category`'s name
-:lastUpdated: The date and time at which this :term:`Service Category` was last modified, in :rfc:`3339`
+:lastUpdated: The date and time at which this :term:`Service Category` was last modified, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 .. code-block:: http
 	:caption: Response Example